gui-works/small-imgui-refined/README.md

 About
 -------------------------
-Most of the code is pulled from the recast library : http://code.google.com/p/recastnavigation/
+Most of the code is pulled from: https://github.com/AdrienHerubel/imgui

+Which is pulled from the recast library: http://code.google.com/p/recastnavigation/

+With partial merges from: https://github.com/FlorianDeconinck/imgui/

 TrueType loading and rendering is done using stb_truetype : http://nothings.org/stb/stb_truetype.h